Identity & Sexuality in San Francisco

 Identity and sexuality concerns can show up in many different ways.
 You may recognize yourself in some of these experiences:

-• Questioning aspects of your identity, sexuality, or relationships
+• questioning aspects of your identity, sexuality, gender, or relationships

-• Difficulty talking openly about desires, needs, or boundaries
+• difficulty talking openly about desires, needs, boundaries, fantasies, or sexual interests

-• Feeling caught between different communities, roles, or expectations
+• feeling caught between different communities, roles, identities, or expectations

-• Relationship struggles connected to identity, sexuality, or belonging
+• relationship struggles connected to identity, sexuality, or feeling different from others

 My Approach